 The two formats of EDI (Electronic Data Interchange) are X12 and EDIFACT.
 X12 is a standard developed by the American National Standards Institute (ANSI) for electronic data interchange between businesses based in North America.
-At the same time, EDIFACT is a standard developed by the United Nations for electronic data interchange between businesses worldwide.
+At the same time, EDIFACT is a standard given by the United Nations for electronic data interchange between businesses worldwide.
 X12 and EDIFACT define specific segments, data elements, and codes to represent data in electronic documents.
 Choosing between the two formats depends on the business’s and its trading partners’ specific needs and requirements.

-What is ANSI X12 used for?
+What is the use of ANSI X12 standard?

 What is the ANSI X12 format?

 ANSI X12 is a standard format for electronic data interchange (EDI) between businesses based in North America.
 It defines a specific syntax and structure for electronic documents that trading partner exchanges.
 The documents includes: purchase orders, invoices, and shipping notices.
 The X12 format uses a hierarchical structure and defines specific segments, data elements, and codes to represent data in electronic documents.
 It is of wide use for retail, healthcare, transportation, and logistics industries.

 What is the EDIFACT format in EDI?

 EDIFACT, or Electronic Data Interchange for Administration, Commerce and Transport, is a global EDI standard by the United Nations.
 It is a message-oriented standard that allows for the exchange of electronic documents between trading partners worldwide.
 EDIFACT uses a hierarchical structure and defines specific segments, data elements, and codes to represent data in electronic documents.
 Europe, Asia, and other parts of the world widely use it for various business processes like ordering, invoicing, and shipping.
 EDI Service Providers often support the EDIFACT format as part of their EDI services.